The PayPal Link Generator — link plus QR, in your browser

 Where is my data stored?

-Your handle and currency choice are remembered in this browser using localStorage so the form pre-fills next visit.
+Your PayPal.Me handle, currency choice, business email and return URLs are remembered in this browser using localStorage so the form pre-fills next visit.
 Nothing is uploaded.
 Clear your browser data and the saved values are gone.
+Per-payment fields (amount, item name, invoice) are intentionally not persisted.

 What does the QR code do?

-The QR code encodes the PayPal.Me link.
+The QR code encodes whichever PayPal link the tool is currently showing — PayPal.Me or Hosted Buy Now.
 A customer can scan it with their phone camera to open the PayPal payment page.
 Download as PNG for printed material (invoices, signs, receipts) or as SVG for scalable use.

 Will the link work on mobile?